Gerald Lam is an associate in the Government & Internal Investigations Practice Group in the Hong Kong office of Kirkland & Ellis.

 He advises multinational clients on international risk related to cross-border investments and operations, including on anti-corruption, economic sanctions, anti-money laundering and financial fraud, with a special focus on the financial services, private equity, life sciences and TMT sectors.

-Gerald has particular expertise in global anti-corruption and compliance matters, and has conducted numerous cross-border FCPA investigations, compliance risk assessments and investment due diligence spanning multiple jurisdictions, including the U.S., Hong Kong, China, Australia, India, Japan, Korea, South East Asia and the Middle East.
+Gerald has particular experience in global anti-corruption and compliance matters, and has conducted numerous cross-border FCPA investigations, compliance risk assessments and investment due diligence spanning multiple jurisdictions, including the U.S., Hong Kong, China, Australia, India, Japan, Korea, South East Asia and the Middle East.
 He has also defended corporations and individuals in government investigations (including those undertaken by the SFC and the HKMA), and has extensive experience in complex multi-jurisdictional litigation and arbitration disputes in Hong Kong in the areas of corporate fraud, shareholder disputes, and cross-border disputes.

 He previously acted as legal and compliance counsel (on secondment) for a NY-listed multinational pharmaceutical company for two years, and advised the company on its operations in Asia.